danriedl/engular/adev/src/content/guide/ngmodules/bootstrapping.md

 # Launching your app with a root module

 An NgModule describes how the application parts fit together.
-Every application has at least one Angular module, the *root* module, which must be present for bootstrapping the application on launch.
+Every application has at least one Engular module, the *root* module, which must be present for bootstrapping the application on launch.
 By convention and by default, this NgModule is named `AppModule`.

-When you use the [Angular CLI](/tools/cli) `ng new` command to generate an app, the default `AppModule` looks like the following:
+When you use the [Engular CLI](/tools/cli) `ng new` command to generate an app, the default `AppModule` looks like the following:

 <docs-code language="typescript">
-import { BrowserModule } from '@angular/platform-browser';
+import { BrowserModule } from '@engular/platform-browser';
-import { NgModule } from '@angular/core';
+import { NgModule } from '@engular/core';

 import { AppComponent } from './app.component';